jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

 (3) Subject to the provisions of orders made by the Chief of Defence Force in accordance with section 175, every service detainee shall serve the term of his detention—or partly in one way and partly in another:
   (a) in a detention quarter; or
   (b) in service custody; or
-  (c) in the case of a detainee who is for the time being attached to any part of the Army or Air Force which is on active service or who is a soldier or airman on active service, as field punishment if so ordered by the Court Martial or disciplinary officer that sentenced him— provided that a service detainee who has once been transferred to a detention quarter after having served part of the term of his detention as field punishment shall not be subsequently required to serve as field punishment any further part of that term of detention or the term or part of the term of a concurrent or consecutive sentence of detention.
+  (c) in the case of a detainee who is for the time being attached to any part of the Army or Air Force which is on active service or who is a soldier or an aviator on active service, as field punishment if so ordered by the Court Martial or disciplinary officer that sentenced him— provided that a service detainee who has once been transferred to a detention quarter after having served part of the term of his detention as field punishment shall not be subsequently required to serve as field punishment any further part of that term of detention or the term or part of the term of a concurrent or consecutive sentence of detention.

 ### 169 Committal, removal, release, etc, of members of the Armed Forces serving imprisonment or detention